JustinFassio/recipe-generator/docs/theme/Adding-Custom-Themes.md

 2. Click the theme toggle to cycle through themes
 3. Your new theme should appear in the rotation

-## Converting DaisyUI 5 CSS to DaisyUI 4
+## Using DaisyUI 5 CSS Format (Alternative)

-If you have DaisyUI 5 CSS like this:
+DaisyUI 5 supports both configuration formats.
+If you prefer the CSS-based approach:

 ```css
 @plugin "daisyui/theme" {